julelang/manual/src/memory/memory-model.md

 Because buffered channels are not fully synchronized via a mutex and are optimized for high-frequency messaging, they also minimize mutex usage for waking coroutines.
 Parked receiver coroutines are *not* woken by a sender when data is written.
 They are unparked only in two cases: when the channel is closed, or when the queue becomes full.

 This is, in fact, one of the fundamental reasons mentioned in the [Concurrency Model](/concurrency/concurrency-model#channels) section, why failing to close a channel can lead to unexpected results.
 In an example scenario, a receiver attempting to receive from the channel may fail and park itself.
 When a sender sends data, it will not wake the receiver until the queue becomes full, so that the receiver may never wake.
-Because the capacity might never be filled—even after the last value is sent, closing the channel becomes essential once no more data will be sent.
+Because the capacity might never be filled-even after the last value is sent, closing the channel becomes essential once no more data will be sent.
 Based on the assumption that this is done correctly, buffered channels minimize coroutine management and tend to provide very good performance at very high messaging frequencies.

 Channels can experience spurious wakeups, which are essentially unexpected wake events that occur before a hand-off takes place.